 The following sections describe how the Company manages each of these risks.

 (a) Credit Risk

-Credit risk is the risk of loss resulting from an obligor's potential inability or unwillingness to fully meet its contractual obligations to the Company.
+Credit risk is the risk of loss resulting from an obligor's potential inability or unwillingness to fully meet its contractual obligations.

 The following policies and procedures are in place to manage this risk: